 Here are three extraordinary recipes to get you started on your own Salad in a Jar Life Simplification Program:

 Red wine vinaigrette, chopped plum tomatoes, cucumber slices, pitted Kalamata olives, chopped yellow peppers, chopped red onion, Feta cheese crumbles.

 Not all salads have greens, this one being a good example.
 For that reason, I make this salad in a pint-sized canning jar.

 Shrimp Feta Cobb

-Start with your favorite Italian dressing (or other), then add in this order: chopped avocado, grape tomatoes, chopped red onion, chopped cucumber, romaine lettuce, and baby spinach, crumbled Feta cheese, cooked shrimp, chopped boiled egg and two slices cooked bacon, chopped (see note above regarding bacon).
+Start with your favorite Italian dressing (or other), then add in this order: chopped avocado, grape tomatoes, chopped red onion, chopped cucumber, romaine lettuce, and baby spinach, crumbled Feta cheese, cooked shrimp, chopped boiled egg. and two slices cooked, crisp bacon, chopped (see the note above regarding bacon).

 Spring Pea with Feta, Cucumber, and Radish